0cjs/sedoc/ee/tools/build-tech.md

 On an IC, all pins that source current must draw the current from the Vcc pin; all pins that sink current must sink it to the GND pin.
 The route between these two should be as short as possible.

-The ideal is ground and power planes underneath the signal traces; current through the plane will follow the route of the signal trace parallel to it.
-(Breaks in the ground plan will force the current around; see this [return current image](../sch/return-current.jpg) from [this video][feranec].
+For AC signals, return current through a ground plane will tend to follow the route of the signal trace parallel to it on the other side of the board.
+This effect is not huge at low frequences, such as 400 Hz, but by 1 MHz it's very tight, as shown in [this video][feranec] and the following image.
+Thus, the ideal is ground and power planes underneath the signal traces.
+Breaks in the ground plan will force the current around the break, as seen in this [return current image](../sch/return-current.jpg).

 Short of a proper ground plane, a quadrille mesh will also work well.
 Contrawise, Vcc down one side and ground on the other makes for very long